I’m lying on a gorgeous sunny beach, with a view of crystal clear waters, palm trees and parasols.

 Which brings me to what is really prompting me to write this now, this week.
 It wasn’t the Thai rescue, as captivating and eventually joyful as that was.
 It was the song that my football-mad son has been playing in the car for the last 5 days.
 It’s the song that makes me well-up and try to pretend it doesn’t affect me.
 It’s the song that I’ve danced to at weddings, and on drunken nights in the Curtains Up pub in West Kensington, with the gay abandon that is only possible with a heart full of joy.
 It’s the song that brings back a lifetime of memories of being part of something bigger.

-This song connects me to all the other people who have watched the England football team over the last 32 years and longer, (inspite of or perhaps because of, my attempts to shut off my attachment over the years because it hurts so much).
+This song connects me to all the other people who have watched the England football team over the years, (inspite of or perhaps because of, my attempts to shut off my attachment over the years because it hurts so much).
 We are connected in the pain of Southgate’s saved penalty, of Campbell’s disallowed goal, of Gazza’s tears, Beckham’s red card and the Hand of God.
 We all know the meaning behind Pearce’s roar and Lineker’s eyes and together shared the joy of Owen’s beautiful goal, Beckham’s free-kick in the 93rd minute after a matchful of failed attempts, and the relief that comes with a ‘should-have-been-easier’ win.
 We know the dashed hopes, the elation of hope reborn, the aliveness of feeling…and this song brings it all back.
 Obvioiusly the ups and downs of football are not nearly as serious as other ups and downs of life, but these moments can still create meaning and connection in our lives in an important way.

 “In both the good and the bad times we can savour these moments of connection because that is what it means to be human.”